bernhardAxonIvy/doc/source/engine-guide/getting-started/_packages.rst

     a bundled Java Runtime.

-  * **All** For all platforms with launchers for Windows and Linxus systems, but without a bundled JRE.
+  * **All** For all platforms with launchers for Windows and Linux systems, but without a bundled JRE.
 Therefore you need to install a Java Runtime by yourself.
 Ivy will pick the JRE configured via ``IVY_JAVA_HOME`` operating system environment variable or if not set fallback to ``JAVA_HOME``.